Psi Chi Honor Society

 - Have a career counselor read your resume!
 IU students can go to the Career Development Center or Writing Tutorial Services to have their resume and cover letter reviewed.
 It is a really good idea to also seek feedback from professionals in the career field in which you are interested!

 Interviews - You'll need knowledge and practice.
 The purpose of your job interview is to demonstrate that you can conduct yourself in a professional manner, you took the time to research the employer's organization and this specific position, and that you have substantial past experience that proves you're qualified for the job.

-The Career Development Center provides great tips for preparing for interviews.
+The Career Development Center provides an interview prep guide and great tips for preparing for interviews.
 If you have the experience the employer is seeking and you have a great interview, sometimes a well-timed thank-you note can seal the deal.

 A few of MonsterTrak's best articles:

 - Ten Interviewing Rules - Check yourself on these 10 basic points before you go on that all-important interview.

 - Common Interview Questions, Part 1 - Some questions are asked so often, it makes sense to do all you can to prepare for them.
 Read all 4 parts in this series!

 - Interview Prep for New Grads - What is a "close"?
 Surprises?

 - Follow the Interview with a Thank-You Note - Keep it simple.